 - Applied mathematics

 and implemented within INM in specific research topics and groups.

 INM Headquarters are located in Rome.
 The Institute includes Genova, Palermo, and Rome Tor Vergata (ARTOV) branch offices.
-INM staff counts 170 people including 74 research scientists and engineers, 74 technicians and 18 units of administrative personnel.
+INM staff counts more than 180 people including research scientists and engineers, technicians, postdocs, students, and administrative personnel.